ktrnka/company-detective/README.md

 ## Contributing

-Contributions are welcome!
-Please contact Keith for more information on how to contribute, as the repository isn't currently set up for open contributions.
+Contributions are welcome but first contact Keith for more information on how to contribute, as the repository isn't currently set up for open contributions.

 ## Testing